Sainte Luce Reserve: Flora and fauna

 The reserve is also one of only four locations in Madagascar to be home to the endangered palm tree Dypsis saintelucei, of which only 300 mature individuals remain.
 The palm has been felled for materials to construct lobster traps to supply the nearby hotels, and also lies in the habitat where ilmenite ore mining is taking place.

 Threats to the rainforest

 The littoral rainforests in this region are threatened by deforestation and shifting agricultural practices (slash and burn farming, known as tavy).

-The forests around Tolagnaro have also come under threat as a result of mining for titanium-rich sands.
+The forests around Tolagnaro (Fort-Dauphin) have also come under threat as a result of mining for titanium-rich sands.
 Vincelette et al (2003) state that this is of particular concern because the unique habitat here is known to contain rare genera and species endemic to this region of Madagascar alone.

 Sainte Luce Reserve is a member of The Lemur Conservation Network, an organisation which works to save Madagascar's lemurs from extinction.